Feyerabend/cc/ch06/sec6.1.4/EVOLUTION.md

 lies methodology's true nature: not the tools du jour, but the human need to ritualise progress amidst chaos--to impose narrative on the entropy of innovation.

+So maybe the evolution turns out to be a circular revolution?